rugbyprof/3013-Algorithms/Assignments/A05/README.md

     - Assuming you have loaded all of your words into an AVL tree and a Binary Search Tree (BST).
     - Read in all of your 10000 crazy words and lookup each portion of the word in the AVL and BST data structures.
     - Compare the performance of the BST and AVL trees by adding up the number of comparisons necessary to lookup each word component.
-    - Output will be:
+    - Output will look like:
-        - BST Comparisons
+        - BST Comparisons       = xxx
-        - AVL Comparisons
+        - AVL Comparisons       = xxx
-        - Number of Adjectives
+        - Number of Adjectives  = xxx
-        - Number of Adverbs
+        - Number of Adverbs     = xxx
-        - Number of Nouns
+        - Number of Nouns       = xxx
-        - Number of Verbs
+        - Number of Verbs       = xxx

 ### Deliverables